Here we’ll extensively cover the best methods for detailing your car’s interior.

-- Spray-On/Wipe-Off Cleaner (foaming or non-foaming) – These cleaners penetrate and lift dirt and stains to the surface where you can wipe them away.
+The 2 basic types of fabric upholstery cleaners, foaming or non-foaming, are cleaners that penetrate and lift both dirt and stains to the surface where you can wipe them away.

 - Vacuum the upholstery thoroughly.

 - Spray spots and heavily soiled areas with a good spot remover, and allow the cleaner a few minutes to work.
-I use 303 Carpet & Upholstery Cleaner.
+I use an All Purpose Carpet and Upholstery Cleaner.

 - Fill a bucket with 2 gallons of warm water.

 - Lightly spray a section of upholstery, no more than 2 square feet at a time, with your upholstery cleaner.
 Use an upholstery scrub brush and a sponge in a circular motion to agitate the upholstery.
 Dip your brush in water to keep it wet, but apply as little water as possible.

 - Wipe away the suds with a sponge or a damp detailing towel.